Getting Away with Murder (film): Plot

-Ethics professor Jack Lambert's (Dan Aykroyd) neighbor Max Mueller (Jack Lemmon) is revealed on the TV news to be escaped Nazi war criminal Karl Luger, whom the courts sentenced to death.
+Ethics professor Jack Lambert's neighbor Max Mueller is revealed on the TV news to be escaped Nazi war criminal Karl Luger, whom the courts sentenced to death.
 Pressured by the news media's allegations, Mueller plans escape to South America.

 Angered that Mueller might never pay for his crimes, Lambert takes the drastic step of poisoning him by injecting cyanide into some of the fruit in Mueller's apple tree, from which he regularly makes freshly juiced apple juice.
 The police initially believe it's a suicide, greatly upsetting Lambert, who mails them a cryptic letter explaining that it was actually a murder to carry out the court sentence and to avenge all the lives taken.

 Later, the TV news reveals that Mueller was misidentified and is innocent.
-Feeling guilty, Lambert atones by dumping his fiancée Gail (Bonnie Hunt) and marrying Mueller's daughter Inga (Lily Tomlin).
+Feeling guilty, Lambert atones by dumping his fiancée Gail and marrying Mueller's daughter Inga.
 However, after the wedding, Lambert receives information assuring him of Mueller's guilt.

 Cast

 Reception

 This was veteran writer and director Harvey Miller's final project.
-It received poor reviews from critics.
+It received poor reviews from critics and has a 0% rating on Rotten Tomatoes based on 8 reviews.

-Daniel Kimmel of Variety described the film as "a distasteful affair that should embarrass all concerned.
+Daniel M. Kimmel of Variety described the film as "a distasteful affair that should embarrass all concerned.
 A lighthearted comedy about the Holocaust and an accused Nazi war criminal, it opened with little advance word and no advance screenings.
 That strategy was the one smart move Savoy made concerning this film, since this one is D.O.A."

 Janet Maslin of The New York Times wrote that "Miller's film looks professional and polished, but its comic timing is unerringly flat.
 Despite literate dialogue and the efforts of a worthy cast, the whole thing lacks any humorous spark. [...]
 Like Faithful, another indifferent comedy left behind after the demise of Savoy Pictures, Getting Away with Murder doesn't have anything radically wrong with it.
 All that's wrong is that it doesn't get anything right."

 Reviewing the HBO/Savoy video release, Erin Richter of Entertainment Weekly said that "release delays and limited theatrical runs for comedies with seemingly solid casts don't always indicate a problem film, but they do in the case of writer-director Harvey Miller's paean to one man's attempt at righteousness. [...]
 What could have been a smart and sardonic—not to mention timely—social commentary turns into a humorless collection of caricatures that even the more forgiving video screen doesn't improve."

-It is one of a handful of films to score a 0% rating on Rotten Tomatoes.